Skip to Content

 With that said though, there are a few things you need to know before you go, and in this blog, I’ll share all of that and more so you can make the most of Banff in the fall!

-Best Time to Visit Banff in the Fall
+Best Time to Visit Banff to See Fall Colors

 Larch trees on the Larch valley Trail during fall in Banff

 Fall in Banff technically starts in September, but for those coming for the vibrant fall colors and Larch season, you’ll need to come later in the month.
-The exact dates change slightly year by year, but the best time is from the 18th of September to the 1st of October.
+The exact dates change slightly year by year, but the best time is from around September 18 to October 1.

-Depending on the year it can be risky waiting until October as high winds can speed up the leaf fall.
+Depending on the year, it can be risky waiting until October as high winds can blow the leaves right off the trees!
 The perfect time every year would be to visit Banff in September somewhere around the 23rd to the 27th.
 This is right in the middle of the season and will offer great colors both from the Larch trees and other trees around Banff.

 Things to do During Fall in Banff